 Conclusion

 So, to recap, baby Arctic foxes are commonly referred to as kits, pups, or cubs.
 Understanding the correct terminology is a small but significant part of appreciating these incredible animals.
-From their birth in sheltered dens to their development into skilled hunters, Arctic fox kits face many challenges in their harsh environment.
+And from their birth in sheltered dens to their development into skilled hunters, Arctic fox kits face many challenges in their harsh environment.
 By learning about their life cycle, habits, and the threats they face, we can all play a role in helping to protect them.